Can I Lose Weight By Lifting Weights Only

 Step 7: Adjust Your Intake As Necessary

-To support an active lifestyle and make progress while working with weights multiple days per week, it’s important to adjust your calorie intake.
-If you’re losing weight at a steady pace, you may want to decrease your intake by a consistent 5-10% to continue making progress.
-Also, maintain a healthy protein intake of .8-1.2g per pound of body weight to preserve muscle while shedding fat.
-This balance helps ensure that you’re on track and not losing too quickly or too slowly.
+To sustain an active lifestyle and promote progression while you weight-train multiple days a week, you need to be consuming enough calories.
+If you’re losing weight at a steady rate, you might want to cut your intake by a steady 5-10% to keep up the pace of progress.
+Additionally, have a solid amount of protein 8–1.2g per pound of body weight to maintain muscle while losing fat.
+That balance keeps you on the right path, not losing too rapidly or too slowly.

-Step 8: Remain Consistent 8-12 More Consecutive Weeks
+Step 8: Remain Consistent for 8-12 More Consecutive Weeks

 What To Do If You’re Not Losing Weight While Lifting Weights: